Research Opportunities

 Priority Area is in the function of cytochrome P450 (CYP) enzymes in aquatic organisms.

 We are recruiting students to study CYP function and toxicology in the marine polychaete Capitella teleta; we have a culture established at McMaster University to support this project.
-Our current research has focused on the estrogen receptor pathway in Capitella.
+Our research focused on the estrogen receptor pathway in Capitella.
 Candidates may be interested in further studies on estrogen and endocrine disruption or in studies related to xenobiotic tolerance as this species is well known for surviving in highly disturbed environments.
 We have previously identified all the CYPs in the genome and have data to support which genes are likely under the regulation of the aryl hydrocarbon receptor and may mediate metabolism of polycyclic aromatic hydrocarbons.
 Generating knock outs may be useful in this research and candidates with an interest in genetic manipulations are encouraged.
-We have developed a locomotion behavioural assay that may benefit projects with contaminant screening.
+We have developed a locomotion behavioural assay that may benefit projects with contaminant screening and have performed our first chronic exposures of this species to human pharmaceuticals.
 Candidates may have a background in invertebrate biology, physiology, or toxicology.

 Interested? please contact Joanna Wilson via email: joanna.wilson@mcmaster.ca with your CV, a statement of interest, and a copy of your transcripts.